-New Machine - Ubuntu in Parallels Apple Silicon
+New Machine - Ubuntu in Parallels/UTM Apple Silicon/virt-manager

 I need to setup new machine from time to time, and I always forget all the things that need to be set up.
 So, here it goes.
 I won’t setup any encryption since I expect MacBook disk itself to be already encrypted.